muziejus/javascripting-english-major/13-bootstrap.md

 </nav>
 ```

-The `nav-pills` class means that Bootstrap will style this as though it were a
+The `.nav-pills` class means that Bootstrap will style this as though it were a
-bunch of “pills,” where the one with the `active` class will be a different
+bunch of “pills,” where the one with the `.active` class will be a different
 color.
 This will work just fine for how we want our design to look.
-Additionally, the `mt-3` class is a [Bootstrap class that adds a
+Additionally, the `.mt-3` class is a [Bootstrap class that adds a
 **margin**](https://v4-alpha.getbootstrap.com/utilities/spacing/) to the
 top, to push the tabs away from the map above it.